Joby Aviation, Inc. (JOBY): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2009 Company Founded JoeBen Bevirt founded the company in Santa Cruz, California, with a vision to develop electric vertical takeoff and landing (eVTOL) aircraft.
+2009 Company Founded JoeBen Bevirt starts the company to develop electric vertical takeoff and landing (eVTOL) aircraft.

-2021 Public Listing via SPAC Merger The company became a publicly-listed company through a merger with Reinvent Technology Partners, a special purpose acquisition company (SPAC), raising approximately $690 million in gross proceeds.
+2021 Public Listing via SPAC Merged with Reinvent Technology Partners, becoming a public company (NYSE: JOBY) and raising approximately $690 million in gross proceeds.

 Joby Aviation, Inc. (JOBY) Ownership Structure